How to Whitewash a Brick Fireplace – a step by step guide to making an easy and inexpensive change to your brick fireplace!

 I have been meaning to get to this post for

 days weeks.
-I’m still trying to figure out this whole motherhood thing, and sometimes (quite often), finding the time to write a blog post is a little difficult.
+I’m still trying to figure out this whole motherhood thing, and sometimes (quite often), finding the time tfo write a blog post is a little difficult.
 However, right now, baby Henry is taking a nap and I have a few minutes to myself.
 Woohoo!
+I’ve been thinking of buying a new fireplace from somewhere like modernethanolfireplaces.com but I decided to try and give ours a makeover to see if I could make it look better myself.

-We knew we wanted to makeover our fireplace as part of our home’s “renovation” and after considering all options (tiling over it, painting it, etc.), we decided to try whitewashing it.
+We knew we wanted to makeover our fireplace as part of our home’s “renovation” and after considering all options (tiling over it, painting it, getting a fireplace installed by Gastech Heating & Fireplace Calgary, etc.), we decided to try whitewashing it.
 BUT…the “brick” on the fireplace is not even real brick.
 I’m not sure what it is, but we were concerned about the whitewash coming out right.
 So we decided that if we tried and failed, we would just paint over the entire thing an opaque white color.
 And if that failed, we could always tile over it.
 I am learning that, with cosmetic changes in your home, things are always fixable.
 Fixing your mistakes will probably mean spending a little more money, but taking risks and learning along the way is what makes it an adventure.
 Right?
 Right.

 - White paint

-- Dark spray paint (we used an oil-rubbed bronze color)
+- Dark spray paint (we used this one)

 - Gray paint